GREYWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 In addition to monitoring the system mechanicals, the control system can track the amount of water in each tank and track and display the monthly amount of water harvested.
 An interface allows remote monitoring via a web page for maintenance or educational purposes.
 Wahaso can use the remote access to help a building maintenance staff diagnose potential system problems.

-If you would like to download an informational sheet on our patent-pending greywater system, please click here.
 To learn how greywater harvesting might be used in your building project, please contact us.